jade-cheng/ohana/README.md

     7.182917e-02   1.599473e-01   7.554783e-02
     9.315245e-02   7.554783e-02   2.084383e-01

-We approximate the estimated covariance matrix into a population tree using `cov2nwk`, and produce a visualization of the tree using `nwk2svg`.
+We approximate the estimated covariance matrix into a component tree using `cov2nwk`, and produce a visualization of the tree using `nwk2svg`.
 For a better visualization of the inferred Newick tree, copy the nwk file contents and visit `nemetree` at http://www.jade-cheng.com/trees/

     $ convert cov2nwk ./c.matrix ./tree.nwk